Super Lawyers

 Why Are Tow Trucks So Dangerous?

 Tow trucks are large and cumbersome vehicles.
-As is such, they have limited maneuverability compared to a normal car.
+As such, they have limited maneuverability compared to a normal car.
 Given this size disparity, any accident with a normal passenger vehicle is likely to cause more severe damage and injury to the smaller vehicle.

-Plus, tow truck drivers may not be as experienced as they should when operating such a large vehicle.
+Plus, tow truck drivers may not be as experienced as they should be when operating such a large vehicle.
 While commercial and governmental tow truck drivers are specially licensed to drive larger vehicles, individuals who drive RVs or those who tow a trailer may not be as competent or experienced.

 Regardless of the size of the vehicle, the same group of contributing factors leads to the majority of accidents.
-This includes: distracted driving, driver fatigue, poor weather conditions and speeding (among others).
+This includes distracted driving, driver fatigue, poor weather conditions, and speeding (among others).
 While these same issues plague tow truck drivers, the results of a crash are more severe when they are driving a large vehicle or towing another vehicle.

 Common Tow Truck Accidents